Enterprise-CMCS/macpro-quickstart-serverless/README.md

 ```

 ## Local Development
-In addition to the pre-requisite tools above, Java must be installed locally to support the local deployment of dynamoDB.
+In addition to the pre-requisite tools above, Java must be installed locally to support the local deployment of DynamoDB.
 (The downloadable version of DynamoDB is an executable .jar file.
 To run DynamoDB locally, you must have the Java Runtime Environment (JRE) version 8.x or newer.

 Local dev is configured in typescript project in `./src`.
-The entrypoint is `./src/dev.ts`, it manages running the moving pieces locally: the API, the database, the filestore, and the frontend.
+The entry point is `./src/dev.ts`, it manages running the moving pieces locally: the API, the database, the filestore, and the frontend.

-Local dev is built around the Serverless plugin [`serverless-offline`](https://github.com/dherault/serverless-offline). `serverless-offline` runs an API gateway locally, configured by `./services/app-api/serverless.yml` and hot- reloads your lambdas on every save.
-The plugins [`serverless-dynamodb-local`](https://github.com/99x/serverless-dynamodb-local) and [`serverless-s3-local`](https://github.com/ar90n/serverless-s3-local) stand up the local dynamoDB and local S3 in a similar fashion.
+Local dev is built around the Serverless plugin [`serverless-offline`](https://github.com/dherault/serverless-offline). `serverless-offline` runs an API gateway locally, configured by `./services/app-api/serverless.yml` and hot-reloads your lambdas on every save.
+The plugins [`serverless-dynamodb-local`](https://github.com/99x/serverless-dynamodb-local) and [`serverless-s3-local`](https://github.com/ar90n/serverless-s3-local) stand up the local DynamoDB and local S3 in a similar fashion.

 When run locally, auth bypasses Cognito.
-The frontend mimics login with local storage with a mock user, and sends an id in the `cognito-identity-id` header on every request. `serverless-offline` expects that and sets it as the cognitoId in the requestContext for your lambdas, just like Cognito would in AWS.
+The frontend mimics login using local storage with a mock user, and sends an id in the `cognito-identity-id` header on every request. `serverless-offline` expects that and sets it as the cognitoId in the requestContext for your lambdas, just like Cognito would in AWS.

 ### Build and Deploy all Services Locally
 #### Pre-Requisites